Go Green! 5 Reasons to Start Drinking Green TeaArticle posted in: Diet & Nutrition

 2. It Can Help Prevent Heart Disease

-Green tea is an excellent source of catechins and epicatechins, flavonoids that stop inflammation and can decrease plaque buildup in the arteries, says Harvard Health.
-They explain that tea may also decrease bad LDL cholesterol levels and improve blood vessel function.
+Green tea is an excellent source of catechins and epicatechins, flavonoids that stop inflammation and can decrease plaque buildup in the arteries, says Harvard Health Publishing.
+They explain that green or black tea may also decrease bad LDL cholesterol levels and improve blood vessel function.
 According to EurekAlert.org, research published in American Journal of Clinical Nutrition, found that at least one cup of tea per day can support “healthy arterial function and blood pressure.”

 3. It Can Help Boost the Immune System